ANUSHKA-2006-png/Simple-System-Health-Report/README.md

 3. Clone the repository, navigate to the folder, make the script executable, and run it
      - git clone https://github.com/ANUSHKA-2006-png/Simple-System-Health-Report.git
      - cd Simple-System-Health-Report
-     - chmod +x sshr
+     - chmod +x SSHR
-     - ./sshr
+     - ./SSHR
    The script will display CPU, memory, and disk usage.

 ## License